-Streamingpay Charter bill online.
+The modern digital landscape is very fast-paced.
+Cable providers in particular face a change in audience demands and needs.
+More and more people are joining the cord-cutting movement.
+This prompts cable companies to offer more channels, better prices, and better technology like pay Charter bill online.
 All in an effort to retain their customer base which they are at risk of losing.
-The Spectrum Digital Receiver is the latest attempt in these ongoing efforts.
+The Spectrum cable box is the latest attempt in these ongoing efforts.

 - Scientific Atlanta

-- Connect the receiver to your TV using either the HDMI cable or the coaxial cable.
-For best results use the HDMI cable.
+- Connect your Spectrum cable box to your TV using either the HDMI cable.
+For best results use the HDMI.
 However, if your TV isn’t HDMI compatible, the coaxial cable will still work.

-- If you use a coaxial cable, you will need to connect one end to your digital receiver and the other end to a cable outlet.
+- If you use a coaxial cable, you will need to connect one end to your Spectrum Cable Box and the other end to a cable outlet.

 - If you use an HDMI cable, you will need to connect one end to the receiver and the other end to your TV.